learn-co-students/playlister-sinatra-v-000/README.md

 4.  `/songs/:slug`

-- Any given song's show page should have links to that song's artist and the each genre associated with the song.
+- Any given song's show page should have links to that song's artist and each genre associated with the song.
 - Pay attention to the order of `/songs/new` and `/songs/:slug`.
 The route `/songs/new` could interpret `new` as a slug if that controller action isn't